Final Fantasy VII

 Variants

-Final Fantasy VII is one of the most revered, loved, and appreciated games in the PlayStation library.
-It also happens to be one of the most incorrectly printed games in history.
-Clearly it can wear many hats.
+Final Fantasy VII is one of the most revered, loved, and appreciated games in history.
+It’s also one of the most incorrectly printed games in history.
+It can wear many hats.

 PSX PlayStation Final Fantasy VII ESRB Corrected with Plain Masterpiece